-With his (1948) paper entitled "A Mathematical Theory of Communication," Claude

-Prof. Werner Gitt, Head of Data Processing at the Federal Institute of Physics and Technology (Physikalisch-Technische Bundesanstalt,) Braunschweig, Federal Republic of Germany E. Shannon was the first to devise a mathematical definition of the concept of information.
-His measure of information, which is given in bits (binary digits), possessed the advan-tage of allowing quantitative statements to be made about relationships that had previously defied precise mathematical description.
+With his (1948) paper entitled 'A Mathematical Theory of Communication', Claude E. Shannon was the first to devise a mathematical definition of the concept of information.
+His measure of information which is given in bits (binary digits), possessed the advantage of allowing quantitative statements to be made about relationships that had previously defied precise mathematical description.
 This method has an evident drawback, however: information according to Shannon does not relate to the qualitative nature of the data, but confines itself to one particular aspect that is of special significance for its technological transmission and storage.
 Shannon completely ignores whether a text is meaningful, comprehensible, correct, incorrect or meaningless.
 Equally excluded are the important questions as to where the information comes from (transmitter) and for whom it is intended (receiver).
 As far as Shannon's concept of information is concerned, it is entirely irrelevant whether a series of letters represents an exceptionally significant and meaningful text or whether it has come about by throwing dice.
 Yes, paradoxical though it may sound, considered from the point of view of information theory, a random sequence of letters possesses the maximum information content, whereas a text of equal length, although linguistically meaningful, is assigned a lower value.

-The definition of information according to Shannon is limited to just one aspect of information, namely its property of expressing something new:

-information content is defined in terms of newness.
-This does not mean a new idea, a new thought or a new item of information - that would involve a semantic aspect - but relates merely to the greater surprise effect that is caused by a less common symbol.
+The definition of information according to Shannon is limited to just one aspect of information, namely its property of expressing something new: information content is defined in terms of newness.
+This does not mean a new idea, a new thought or a new item of information-that would involve a semantic aspect-but relates merely to the greater surprise effect that is caused by a less common symbol.
 Information thus becomes a measure of the improbability of an event.
-A very improbable symbol is therefore assigned a correspondingly high information content.
+A very improbable symbol is therefore assigned correspondingly high information content.

-Before a source of symbols (not a source of information!) generates a symbol, uncertainty exists as to which particular symbol will emerge from the available supply of symbols (e.g. alphabet).
+Before a source of symbols (not a source of information!) generates a symbol, uncertainty exists as to which particular symbol will emerge from the available supply of symbols (for example, an alphabet).
 Only after the symbol has been generated is the uncertainty eliminated.
 According to Shannon, therefore, the following applies: information is the uncertainty that is eliminated by the appearance of the symbol in question.
 Since Shannon is interested only in the probability of occurrence of the symbols, he addresses himself merely to the statistical dimension of information.
 His concept of information is thus confined to a non-semantic aspect.
 According to Shannon, information content is defined such that three conditions must be fulfilled:

-Summation condition: The information contents of mutually independent symbols (or chains of symbols) should be capable of addition.
+Summation condition: The information contents of mutually independent symbols (or chains or symbols) should be capable of addition.
 The summation condition views information as something quantitative.

 Probability condition: The information content to be ascribed to a symbol (or to a chain of symbols) should rise as the level of surprise increases.
-The surprise effect of the less common "z" (low probability) is greater than that of the more frequent "e" (high probability).
+The surprise effect of the less common 'z' (low probability) is greater than that of the more frequent 'e' (high probability).
 It follows from this that the information content of a symbol should increase as its probability decreases.